jmnunezizu/record-collection/content/collection/claudio-gabis-y-la-pesada-claudio-gabis-y-la-pesada-1972/index.md

 All songs in the album are originals written by Gabis – 3 of them inspired by the fantastic literature of Lord Dunsany, H.P Lovecraft, and Algernon Blackwood.
 Juan Gatti was commissioned with the artwork; and José Luis Perotta did the photography.

-Album-opener "Fiebre de La Ruta" starts with vocal harmonies and pastoral slide guitar – competely deceiving the listener.
+Album-opener "Fiebre de La Ruta" starts with vocal harmonies and pastoral slide guitar – completely deceiving the listener.
 About 50 seconds in, the song explodes with a visceral scream by Billy Bond, aggressive guitar, and tight drums.
 This is pure raw power.

 "Mas Allá del Viaje del Tiempo" has both Kubero and Medina sharing vocal duties; "Blues Del Terrror Azul" was about the police repression seen during those days, and features Medina delivering tight bass lines and Gabis on yet another brilliant wah-wah performance.